TIE #048: The Importance of Liquidity When Investing in LEGO (must read)

 Everyone overlooks it, but it's one of the most important characteristics.

-This post is brought to you by me.
+The post is brought to you by me.

 I’m not the only person who talks about LEGO investing on the internet.